liudf0716/xfrpc/README.md

 xfrpc -c frpc_mini.ini -d 0
 ```

+## Openwrt UI

+If running xfrpc in openwrt box, [luci-app-xfrpc](https://github.com/liudf0716/luci-app-xfrpc) is a good choice

 ## How to contribute our project

 See [CONTRIBUTING](https://github.com/liudf0716/xfrpc/blob/master/CONTRIBUTING.md) for details on submitting patches and the contribution workflow.